isl-org/Open3D/docs/tutorial/docker/docker.rst

 - | the resolution is set to 1280x1024x8 when remoting into an Open3D container.
   | Open3D windows are larger than this.
 The resolution will be increased in the future.
 - | there are some rendering issues.
-  | When running the ``headless_sample.py`` sample from the docker terminal depth images are rendered and saved correctly to the disk however color images saved to the disk are black.
+  | Some images may be saved incorrectly to the disk.
+For example, when running the ``headless_sample.py`` sample from the docker terminal on the host the color images saved to the disk are black.
 - | for now running the Open3D docker container clones Open3D master to ``~/open3d_docker``.
   | We are considering the following options: